radical-edo/js-style-guide/README.md

   - prefer promises over callbacks

-    As a general rule when you need to handle an asynchronus code use promises if this at all possible if handling with a bult-in method that doesn't return a promise consider wrapping that peace of code and return a promise
+    As a general rule when you need to handle an asynchronus code use promises if this at all possible.
+    If handling with a bult-in method that doesn't return a promise consider wrapping that peace of code and return a promise

     ```javascript
       function readFromFile(filePath) {